 (Revenue - Cost of goods sold) / Cost of goods sold = ROI

 **Note that “cost of goods sold” does not solely refer to the cost of a click.
 If you sell a physical product, don’t forget to factor in manufacturing and distribution costs; for lead generation, consider the cost of your nurturing campaigns.

 At the campaign level, ROI is a more malleable (and valuable) baseline for your optimization decisions than simply assigning a daily budget and waiting to see what happens: Budget should be informed by the return you see, not the other way around.

 A search campaign targeting bottom-of-the-funnel keywords will almost always have a better ROI than a Display campaign using something broad (like keyword targeting).
 Remarketing to cart abandoners yields a greater return than serving ads to all site visitors.
 This level of granularity is what makes PPC so unique, and allows ROI to be an operating principle, not just an ideal.

-Why AdWords Is More ROI-Friendly than Traditional Advertising
+Why Google Ads Is More ROI-Friendly than Traditional Advertising